aaronarduino/GivingImporterGtk/README.md

 ## Known Issues
 - Can not automatically resolve Donor name mismatches.
-- When running in debug, mode buttons do not work the first time.
+- When running in debug mode buttons do not work the first time (I think this is due to how Mono and debugging works).